pmret/papermario/CONTRIBUTING.md

 ### NON_MATCHING

-If you are unable to 100% match a function but think it's equivalent in behavior, you can wrap the C code in NON_MATCHING.
+If you are unable to 100% match a function but are fairly certain it's equivalent in behavior, you can wrap the C code in NON_MATCHING.

  ```c
 // s3/s4 swap